gildas-lormeau/SingleFile/faq.md

 ## Why can't I save some pages like https://addons.mozilla.org/en-US/firefox/addon/single-file?
 For security purposes, browsers block web extension on certain domains.
 In particular, this prevents a malicious extension to remove or change bad reviews, for example.

-## Why isn't the infobar displayed in Chrome / Why cannot I save a page from the filesystem?
+## Why isn't the infobar displayed / Why cannot I save a page from the filesystem in Chrome?
 By default, Chrome extensions are not allowed to access to pages stored on the filesystem.
 Therefore, why you must enable the option "Allow access to file URLs" in the extension page to display the infobar when viewing a saved page, or to save a page stored on the filesystem.

 ## What are the permissions requested by SingleFile for?